section-engineering-education/engineering-education/content/articles/how-to-receive-emails-using-emailjs-in-vue3/index.md

 - Basic understanding of Vue.

 ### Signing Up
-To integrate the emailjs service in your application, it is required that you sign up for a free account.
+To integrate the EmailJS service in your application, it is required that you sign up for a free account.
 Head over to the [emailjs](https://www.emailjs.com/) official website to sign up for a free account.

 Once you have successfully created your account, you will have this screen below on your browser: